slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 >https://hacked.slowmist.io/

 This handbook has introduced many security measures, and if you can apply them to your own security, then congratulations.
-I won’t elaborate too much on the blockchain shenanigans.
+I won't elaborate too much on the blockchain shenanigans.
 If you are interested, you can learn it on your own, which is definitely a good thing, especially since new scams and frauds are continuously evolving.
 The more you learn, the better you can defend yourself and make this industry better.

 # What to do When You get hacked